-The Belizean passport currently ranks on the 52nd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 101 countries.
+The Belizean passport is currently ranked 52nd place on the Guide Passport Index.
+It provides visa-free access to 99 countries.
 Which grants it an overall medium mobility score.
 Belizean passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Taiwan, Israel and Ireland.
-Belizean passport holders do however require a visa to enter about 125 destinations in the world, which requires some extended travel preparations.
+Belizean passport holders do however require a visa to enter about 130 destinations in the world, which requires some extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

-Belize is dominated by the creole culture.
+Belize is dominated by the Creole culture.
 The majority of the population identify themselves as Christians with around 40% being Roman Catholic.
 The official language is English.
 Belize’s legal system is based on the English common law.
 The government form is a parliamentary democracy under a constitutional monarchy.
-The chief of state is Queen Elizabeth the II.
-The head of government is the elected Prime Minister Dean Oliver Barrow.
+The chief of state is Queen Elizabeth II.
+The head of government is the elected Prime Minister Johnny Briceño.

 The official currency is the Belize Dollar (BZD), which is permanently pegged to the USD at BZD 2 per USD.
 The country has an open economy, generating a GDP of approximately $2.7 billion.
 It is the 39th largest economy in the list of Commonwealth countries.
 Its citizens have a per capita income of $6,098.
 The GDP is mostly made up of the services and industry sector with tourism and agricultural goods contributing the vast majority to the country’s income.
 The GDP growth has been more or less stagnant in the past years.